Zion National Park Trails

 Zion National Park Map Red Canyon - Dixie National Forest Cedar Mountain - Dixie National Forest Coral Pink Sand Dunes North Rim of the Grand Canyon Grand Staircase Escalante National Monument East Zion Welcome Center Bryce Canyon National Park Cedar Breaks National Monument Scenic Byway 89 Scenic Byway 14 Scenic Byway 143 Scenic Byway 12 Scenic Byway 9 - Zion Mt.
 Carmel Hwy Zion National Park Lodging Zion National Park Lodging Zion Canyon Shuttle Road Zion Mt.
 Carmel Hwy (Scenic Byway 9) through Zion National Park Zion Narrows Trail in Zion Canyon Zion National Park Vacation Zion National Park

-The Sacred Datura is a plant that is seen often throughout Zion National Park.
-It is quickly recognized when it displays its white funnel-shaped flowers.
-The flowers close in the heat of the day and bloom at night.
-Although the plant is poisonous, and can cause hallucinations, convulsions and even death, it is thought that the ancient Indians used parts of the plant in their religious ceremonies.
+The Sacred Datura is a plant that is seen throughout Zion National Park.
+It is quickly recognized by its display of white funnel-shaped flowers.
+The flowers close in the heat of the day and bloom at night and early morning.
+Although the plant is poisonous and can cause hallucinations, convulsions and even death, it is thought that the ancient Indians used parts of the plant in their religious ceremonies.
 Sacred Datura even today, has religious meaning to many Native Americans.

 Next Page